Enigmatis/graphql-java-annotations/GOVERNANCE.md

 - Decisions are made by lazy consensus among maintainers; in case of disagreement, majority vote among maintainers.
 - Security issues: follow SECURITY.md.
 - Release cadence: as needed when changes accumulate.

-## Maintainers
-- Listed in build metadata and CODEOWNERS; please @mention for reviews.